Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 This part requires kraken2 (tested with v.2.0.8-beta), bracken2 (tested with v.2.6.0) and kronatools (tested with v.2.7.1) (as well as BBtools, used earlier).
 At the time of writing, **kraken2, bracken2, kronatools and BBtools are not global apps on Gadi** so please self-install and make "module loadable" or update the scripts to use your local installation.

-#### 4.1 Build the kraken2 database
+#### 4.1 Build the Kraken2 database

 The included script builds the 'standard' database, which includes NCBI taxonomic information and all RefSeq complete genomes for bacteria, archaea, virus, as well as human and some known vectors.
 Given the memory capacity of Gadi, the use of 'MiniKraken' databases is not recommended.

 Since the NCBI RefSeq collection is constantly updated, the build date is included in the database name.

+The database will be created in `./kraken2_standard_db_build_<date>`.
+Please ensure you have ample disk space (~ 150 GB required at the time of writing).
+Change the path to specify a different database location if desired.

-After ensuring your `module load kraken2` command works or updating the script to include the full path to your local kraken2 installation, run the build script:
+Ensure your `module load kraken2` command works before running the below script:
 ```
 qsub ./Scripts/kraken2_build_db.pbs
 ```

-The database will be created in `./kraken2_standard_db_build_<date>`.
-Please ensure you have ample disk space (~ 150 GB required at the time of writing).

 #### 4.2 Speciation

 This step uses the above database to identify which species each of the target reads ("reads" step) or filtered contigs ("contigs" step) likely belongs to.
 Because many bacteria contain identical or highly similar sequences, reads cannot always be assigned to the level of species - in such cases, kraken2 assigns the read to the lowest common ancestor of all species that share that sequence.

 Kraken2 does multithread, however benchmarking on Gadi revealed the threading was very inefficient (eg E < 10% for 24 CPU per task on normal queue).
 However, each task requires more RAM than can be provided by a single CPU, so more than 1 CPU per task must be assigned in order to avoid task failures due to insufficient memory.
+The 'memory mapping' parameter of kraken2 is not recommended here - it uses less memory, however is vastly slower (by AT LEAST 20 times).

-For samples with ~6 GB input fastq.gz, a minimum of ~ 60 GB is required - this can be achieved with 2 x `hugemem` queue CPUs per sample, 16 x `normal` queue CPUs per sample, or 7 x `normalbw` queue (256 GB nodes) CPUs per sample.
+For the 'standard' database created in the step above, a minimum of ~ 60 GB is required - this can be achieved with 2 x `hugemem` queue CPUs per sample, 16 x `normal` queue CPUs per sample, or 7 x `normalbw` queue (256 GB nodes) CPUs per sample.
 The `hugemem` queue yields the optimal CPU efficiency (~87%) however if the other queues have more availability at the time of job submission, setting up for the less utilised queues is preferable.
-The 'memory mapping' parameter of kraken2 is not recommended here - it uses less memory, however is vastly slower (at least 20 times slower...)

-Kraken2 is quite fast - walltimes on the above tested CPU/queue values were < 15 minutes for samples with ~6 GB input target gzipped fastq.
+Kraken2 is fast - walltimes on the above tested CPU/queue values were < 15 minutes for samples with ~6 GB input target gzipped fastq.

 ##### 4.2.1 Speciation (reads)